The Apprentice has been compared to "psychological torture" by a former candidate.

-As the new series of the show prepares to kick off, Frances opened up about what it's really like filming for the BBC One series.
+As the new series of the show continues, Frances opened up about what it's really like filming for the BBC One series.

 "It’s horrific!
 It’s like psychological torture!
 I speak to three people from the show," Frances explained.
 "The candidates are lovely, but you see their true colours."